versx/WhMgr/README.md

             "database": "manualdb"
         }
     },
     // List of Pokemon IDs to treat as event and restrict postings and subscriptions to 90% IV or higher.
+(Filled in automatically with `event set` command)
     "eventPokemonIds": [
         129,
         456,